 The Phase I report, "State and Regional Transportation Impact Identification and Measurement," was not published.
-Loan copies are available upon written request to the NCHRP or microfiche may be purchased for \$4.00 prepaid.
-Send check or money order, payable to Transportation Research Board, to Publications Office, Transportation Research Board, 2101 Constitution Avenue NW, Washington, D.C.
-20418.
+Loan copies are available upon written request to the NCHRP or microfiche may be purchased (see final page of this section for ordering information).

 Economic Impacts of State Transportation Policies and Programs